Shift3/standards-and-practices/code-quality/accessibility/WCAG-testing.md

 ### SiteImprove

 The Site improve plugin works in a similar fashion to the WAVE plugin, but will also alert you to things that require manual review.
+As before, make sure that you don't have any CMS admin bars like WordPress active.
 Just like the WAVE plugin, you simply click the icon, although it's ridiculously difficult to see:

 ![SI logo](screens/si-icon.png)